NhatVu/SpringBootDemo/Readme.md

 - **[Doing]** Demo v3:
-    - Permission for API: create two role: admin + normal role.
+    - [Done] Permission for API: create two role: admin + normal role.
 Flexible permission per api and per path
     - [Done] Http compression: reduce the amount of data is sent over the network.
 Use gzip
     - Security: injection, XSS.
 Using library of owasp
       - Spring security tutorial: https://www.toptal.com/spring/spring-security-tutorial
       - https://stackoverflow.com/questions/9787409/what-is-the-default-authenticationmanager-in-spring-security-how-does-it-authen
-    - Encode id, don't use database's id explicitly.
-Ex: don't use categoryId, use encode(categoryId)
+      - Create XSSFilter.
+How to list all default filter
-    - Handle repository exception, don't log all stack to client response.
+    - [Done] Handle repository exception, don't log all stack to client response.
+      - DBConnection exception has to catch CannotCreateTransactionException at Controller level or use @ControllerAcvice

 - Demo v4
+  - Add testing

+- Demo v5
   - Adding LRU cache, use MemCached (how to monitor)
   - Using RabitMQ for pub/sub event.
 Use it to clear local cache when deploy >= 2 server.
 Demo how to use RabitMQ
   - For Token, save it on database to verify token again.
 Don't include sensitive on jwt.
 Only include noiseTokenId.
 Read at: https://auth0.com/docs/secure/tokens/token-best-practices